 Longshore said he could return in two weeks "if all goes well."
 Coach Jeff Tedford said the injury was day-to-day.

 One of the biggest revelations of spring practice so far has been the play of converted tight end Tad Smith, who spent his first three years at Cal as a defensive lineman.
-The Bears wanted to add a more physical player to their stable of tight ends after the departure of Craig Stevens, and Smith has proven himself to be a competent pass-catcher as well.

 "I really believe he's going to be a really strong contributor this season," Tedford said.
 "He's a guy that has the body type and strength, but also the athleticism to do the other things we ask him."